ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

   `nolog` value by default.
 To get logs of firewall action regarding SMURFS attacks protection.

 - `nftables (tech preview)`\
   Disabled by default.
-Enable this if you want to try the newer, **but still in tech preview state**, nftables-based firewall of Proxmox VE.
+Enable this if you want to try the newer, **but still in tech preview state in Proxmox 9.0**, nftables-based firewall of Proxmox VE.

 ### Enabling TCP SYN flood protection

-There are three extra options related to SYN flood protection that are mentioned only in the Proxmox VE firewall documentation, [in the Host Specific Configuration subsection](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pve_firewall_host_specific_configuration).
+There are three extra options related to SYN flood protection that are mentioned only in the Proxmox VE firewall documentation, [in the Host Specific Configuration subsection](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pve_firewall_host_specific_configuration):

 - `protection_synflood`\
   Disabled (value `0`) by default.
-Enables the protection against TCP syn flood attacks, which is another kind of DDoS that essentially can saturate your host's with new connection requests.
+Enables the protection against TCP syn flood attacks, which is another kind of DDoS that essentially can saturate your host with new connection requests.
 This protection essentially controls how many connections can be requested by other IPs at once and per second.

 - `protection_synflood_burst`\
   `1000` by default.
 Puts a limit on how many new connections can be requested from other IPs to this host.

 - `protection_synflood_rate`\
   `200` by default.
-Its the maximum number of new connections that can be requested **per second** to this host from other IPs.
+It is the maximum number of new connections that can be requested **per second** to this host from other IPs.

-These three parameters haven't been made directly available from the PVE web console.
+These three parameters have not been made directly available from the PVE web console.
 If you want to enable and configure this synflood protection, you need to enter the parameters directly in the corresponding `host.fw` file of your PVE node.
+Since in this guide the Proxmox VE node is called `pve`, the full path of that file is `/etc/pve/nodes/pve/host.fw`:

-1. Since in this guide the Proxmox VE node is called `pve`, the full path of that file is `/etc/pve/nodes/pve/host.fw`.
-Open a shell with your `mgrsys` user, then edit the file:
+1. Open a remote shell with your `mgrsys` user, then edit the `/etc/pve/nodes/pve/host.fw` file:

     > [!NOTE]
     > **Remember, this file only appears if you change the node's firewall configuration**\